Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 Expectation maximization is also an accelerated [fixed point iteration](https://www.csm.ornl.gov/workshops/applmath11/documents/posters/Walker_poster.pdf).

 This will lead to the operator splitting methods analysed by [Wotao Yin](http://www.math.ucla.edu/~wotaoyin/index.html).
+Wotao Yin wrote a summary on [First-order methods and operator splitting for optimization](http://www.math.ucla.edu/~wotaoyin/research.html):
+> First-order methods are described and analyzed with gradients or subgradients, while second-order methods use second-order derivatives or their approximations.

+> During the 70s–90s the majority of the optimization community focused on second-order methods since they are more efficient for those problems that have the sizes of interest at that time.
+Beginning around fifteen years ago, however, the demand to solve ever larger problems started growing very quickly.
+Many large problems are further complicated by non-differentiable functions and constraints.
+Because simple first-order and classic second-order methods are ineffective or infeasible for these problems, operator splitting methods regained their popularity.

+> Operators are used to develop algorithms and analyze them for a wide spectrum of problems including optimization problems, variational inequalities, and differential equations.
+Operator splitting is a set of ideas that generate algorithms through decomposing a problem that is too difficult as a whole into two or more smaller and simpler subproblems.
+During the decomposition, complicated structures like non-differentiable functions, constraint sets, and distributed problem structures end up in different subproblems and thus can be handled elegantly.
+We believe ideas from operator splitting provide the most eﬀective means to handle such complicated structures for computational problem sizes of modern interest.

 - https://cran.r-project.org/web/packages/FixedPoint/vignettes/FixedPoint.pdf
 - http://home.iitk.ac.in/~psraj/mth101/lecture_notes/lecture8.pdf